 Each week a free paper is delivered to our home.
 Each week I walk it from the paper-box to the trash can.
 When my dad was alive, he would recycle these papers, but with shorter hours at the recycling center and higher gas prices, I often wondered if his efforts were worth it.
-Now the papers become instant garbage.

 I’ve received this paper for years.
-I never wanted it, read it, or used it (except as a fire-starter or for those projects whose cleanup benefited from the liberal use of newspaper).It may not be much, but if everyone does a little, it can really mean a lot.
-Click To Tweet
+I never wanted it, read it, or used it (except as a fire-starter or for those projects whose cleanup benefited from the liberal use of newspaper).

 “Enough of this madness,” I said one day.
 Instead of feeling guilty about not recycling, I decided to skirt the issue by not receiving the paper in the first place.
 To be expedient, I removed the paper-box (and threw it away).
 Not to be deterred, the carrier merely put the paper in a different box.

 Encouraged by this, I next tackled all the free magazines I received that I don’t want or read.
 Most of them I never even requested; they just started showing up—and kept showing up.

 Checkers are shocked when I decline their bag or stunned when I remove my purchase from the bag, leaving it there for the next customer.
 I do the same thing with two or three items, though I don’t recommend more than six.
 I tried that once and the result wasn’t good.
 Sometimes you need a bag.

 Refusing trumps recycling every time.
 It may not be much, but if everyone does a little, it can really mean a lot.

 Do you like this post?
 Want to read more?
-Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.
+Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.